-I, TYPE YOUR NAME HERE, have read and agree to abide by the principles of academic honesty as described in the Delta State University Robert E. Smith School of Nursing Code of Ethical & Professional Conduct.

-A copy of this honor code has been provided to me and is also available in the Robert E. Smith School of Nursing Graduate Handbook.
+I, , have read and agree to abide by the principles of academic honesty as described in the DSU SON Code of Ethical & Professional Conduct.
+A copy of this honor code has been provided to me and can also be found on the DSU Robert E. Smith School of Nursing website.
 I understand that I may address any questions about this policy to Dr. Vicki Bingham, Dean of Robert E. Smith School of Nursing.

-Submitting this form via the Assignment Drop Box in a course will serve as acknowledgement of the above statements and of my agreement to abide by these policies as a condition of my enrollment in the Delta State University Robert E. Smith School of Nursing.
+Submitting this form via the Assignment Drop Box will serve as acknowledgement of the above statements and of my agreement to abide by these policies as a condition of my enrollment in the Delta State University Robert E. Smith School of Nursing.